Henry, Count of Montescaglioso: Second revolt (1168)

 After Henry's imprisonment, Margaret offered him 1,000 gold ducats if he would return to Navarre and promise never to set foot in Sicily again.
 She assigned a certain French priest, Odo Quarrel, a canon of Chartres Cathedral who had come to Sicily in the following of Stephen du Perche, to escort Henry back to Navarre.
 He was in Messina, preparing seven galleys for the departure when, on 31 March, Easter Sunday, the Messinans, who despised the chancellor, revolted.
 Odo was captured and the galleys were commandeered across the strait to Reggio, where Henry was released upon their demand.
 The citizens rowed him back to Messina as the leader of a second insurrection against his cousin.

 Henry's brief rule of Messina was marked by bloodshed.
 He unjailed Odo and handed him over to the people, who lynched him.
 He also failed to prevent a massacre of all the French in the city.
 He successfully worked to spread the rebellion, which was openly directed against the regime of the chancellor, throughout the island.
 By the summer Stephen was forced to go into exile.
 Henry returned triumphant to Palermo with twenty or twenty-four galleys.
 Richard, the count of Molise, disembarked with him.
 Historian John Norwich believed that Henry was offered a second sum of money by the queen to return to Navarre, which this time he accepted, but Norwich's assertion that he appears no more in Italian history is false.

 Rule of the Principate

 In July 1168 Henry was invested with the Principate and formally made submission in order to obtain it.
 In a document dated 8 December he is titled "by the grace of God and the king Count of the Principate and brother of the Lady Queen Margaret".
-Henry only appears in two more document, one of 1170, the other, his last appearance, of July 1173.
+Henry only appears in two more documents, one of 1170, the other, his last appearance, of July 1173.
 He was dead by September 1177, when his widow is cited in a dating clause as regent in the Principate for her son, Henry's heir, William IV.
 She continued in the regency for almost two decades.
 Another charter of 1179 also mentions her husband.
 The first recorded instance of William ruling in his own right dates to April 1195.